 So you just sleeplessly suffer through (and then gush that everything was delightful the next day).
 Note to self: replace the stinky, stained bed pillows on the guest bed when I get back.📝

-If you have guests coming and want them to truly feel at home, you’re in the right place!
+If you have house guests coming and want them to truly feel at home, you’re in the right place!
 Because here it’s all about hospitality.
 Making our family members and guests feel as comfortable, welcome, and relaxed as possible in our homes.

 hos·pi·tal·i·ty/ˌhäspəˈtalədē/, noun, The friendly and generous reception and entertainment of guests, visitors, or strangers.